gvwilson/mcc/README.md

     -   Added tests as well, but despite being ordered not to insert whitespace, did so.
 1. Claude added code to use Jinja templates when converting Markdown to HTML.
     -   Added tests as well, but they needed a bit of tidying up.
+1. It took Claude several tries to move the multiline strings used in test cases to constants.

 [claude]: https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview
 [click]: https://click.palletsprojects.com/